chimericdream/worldofpannotia.com/src/_psionic_powers/recall-death.md

   savingThrow: "Will partial; see text"
   powerPoints: 15
   description: |
     As recall agony, except the wounds revealed by folding the fourth dimension are potentially fatal.
 If the target fails its Will save. it dies.
-If the save succeeds, the target instead takes 5d6 points of damage.
+If the save succeeds, the target instead takes {% die_roll 5 6 0 %} points of damage.
 ---